 - Do not keep your entire bankroll in algorithmic coins

-- Only use the amount needed for the current gaming session
+- Only use the amount required for the current gaming session

 - Withdraw profits immediately after a win

-- Transfer funds to USDT vs UST at the first sign of instability
+- Transfer funds from USDT to UST at the first sign of instability

 - Diversify assets among different types of stablecoins